10 Best Dog Food Finds You Should Try This 2022

 - Cons: Expensive.
 Your dog may prefer these rehydrated due to texture.

 #7 Iams Minichunks High Protein Dry Kibble Dog Food

-If you own more than one dog, or perhaps are on a budget but still want to provide quality nutrition to your pet or pets, Iams offers an affordable option with their Minichunks Dog Food.
-Made from farm-raised chicken to meet protein needs, it does not contain preservatives or fillers.
+If you own more than one dog or perhaps are on a budget but still want to provide quality nutrition to your pet or pets, Iams offers an affordable option with their Minichunks Dog Food.
+It is made from farm-raised chicken to meet protein needs and does not contain preservatives or fillers.
 It does integrate vitamins, minerals, vegetables, grains, and fruit and is enriched with I-carnitine.

 #8 Wellness CORE Grain-free Dry Dog Food

-Wellness CORE uses chicken, turkey, and salmon oil mixed with vegetables, fruits, vitamins, and minerals for a dog food rich in nutrients.
+Wellness CORE uses chicken, turkey, and salmon oil mixed with vegetables, fruits, vitamins, and minerals for a nutrient-rich dog food.
 It is fortified with antioxidants, fatty acids, probiotics, minerals, vitamins, and more.
 No fillers, corn, soy, or similar are integrated.

-- Pros: Packed with protein, fortified with nutrients, and do not contain fillers.
+- Pros: Packed with protein, fortified with nutrients, and does not contain fillers.